narlock/Kaizen/README.md

   - Level 3 (DIAMOND) - 31 to 90 days
   - Level 4 (PINK) - 91 to 300 days
   - Level 5 (RED) - 301+ days
+- Share your habits by selecting the copy to clipboard button!

 ### **AntiHabits**
 - Trying to break bad habits too?
 Kaizen has you covered.